Meet the team!

 Your child will have spellings to learn every Friday.
 These will be sent home in their spelling booklets.
 The following Friday your child will be tested in class and new spellings will be given again for the following week.
 The results from the test will be put in your child's spelling book.
 Please ensure their spelling books are returned to school every Friday.
 All spellings given are linked to the National Curriculum for year 1 and also to the work done in phonic sessions.

-Friday 20th July- Last day of the term/school year.
+Friday 20th July - Last day of term

 Websites you may find useful